Peter A. McCullough

 Peter Andrew McCullough (/məˈkʌlə/) (born December 29, 1962) is an American former cardiologist.
 He was vice chief of internal medicine at Baylor University Medical Center and a professor at Texas A&M University.
 From the beginnings of the COVID-19 pandemic, McCullough has promoted misinformation and conspiracy theories about COVID-19, its treatments, and mRNA vaccines.

 In October 2022, the American Board of Internal Medicine (ABIM) recommended that McCullough's board certifications be revoked due to his promotion of misinformation about COVID-19 vaccines, and by January 2025, the ABIM had revoked both of his certifications.

-Early life and education
+Early life

 Peter Andrew McCullough was born in Buffalo, New York, on December 29, 1962.
 He earned a Bachelor of Science degree from Baylor University in 1984 and his Doctor of Medicine (MD) degree from the University of Texas Southwestern Medical Center in 1988.
 He completed his residency in internal medicine at the University of Washington in Seattle, a cardiology fellowship in 1991, and practiced internal medicine in Grayling, Michigan, for two years before enrolling in the University of Michigan School of Public Health, earning a Master of Public Health (MPH) degree in 1994.